UliHarder/weather/README.md

 ## First processing step

-The scripts `createTableWeatherProcessed.sql` creates a table that holds the observations as text rather JSON but keeps the parttioing by download day.
+The scripts `createTableWeatherProcessed.sql` creates a table that holds the observations as text rather JSON but keeps the partitioning by download day.
 The ingest is done by `ingestRawWeather.sh`.

 ## Final processing step